 Figure 1.20: (a) T-dependence of the second moment $\sigma \propto 1/\lambda^2$ in a sintered YBCO sample measured in a field of 350 mT.
-The data is well fitted by the two-fluid model suggesting an s-wave paining symmetry [102]. (b) T-dependence of $1/\lambda^2$ in a high quality YBCO single crystal in 5kG external field.
-The data is well fitted by the d-wave order parameter, and strongly deviates from s-wave [103].
+The data is well fitted by the two-fluid model suggesting an s-wave pairing symmetry [104]. (b) T-dependence of $1/\lambda^2$ in a high quality YBCO single crystal in 5 kG external field.
+The data is well fitted by the d-wave order parameter, and strongly deviates from s-wave [105].

-skewness parameter, $\alpha = \langle (\Delta B)^3 \rangle^{1/3} / \langle (\Delta B)^2 \rangle^{1/2}$ is negative (Fig. 1.19-(b)).
-A very useful phenomenological theory of layered superconductors is the Lawrence-Doniach (LD) theory [101], where the superconducting layers are separated by an insulating layer of thickness d.
-The LD model approaches the anisotropic GL and London results when the c-axis coherence length $\xi_c(T)$ exceeds the layer spacing d.
-In this case, there is no phase difference in the order parameter between adjacent $\text{CuO}2$ layers, and the VL assumes the 3D structure in the absence of pinning.
-When $\xi/d < \sqrt{2}$ , there is a phase difference and a 2D VL takes place.
+the anisotropic GL and London results when the c-axis coherence length $\xi_c(T)$ exceeds the layer spacing d.
+In this case, there is no phase difference in the order parameter between adjacent CuO2 layers, and the VL assumes the 3D structure in the absence of pinning.
+When $\xi/d < \sqrt{2}$, there is a phase difference and a 2D VL takes place.

-1.5.4 Temperature dependence of $\lambda$
+1.5.4 Temperature Dependence of λ

-The temperature dependence of $\lambda$ is routinely used to determine the nature of the pairing of the superconducting electrons.
-In Eq.
-(3.6) the penetration depth can be directly extracted from the second moment of the field distribution.
+The temperature dependence of λ is routinely used to determine the nature of the pairing of the superconducting condensate.
+Experimentally, the penetration depth can be directly extracted from the second moment of the field distribution (see Eq.
+(1.46)).
 In many experiments on the VL structure in HTSC it has been difficult to determine how much of the observed structure is directly attributed to the symmetry of the pairing state and how much is due to disorder of the VL caused by extrinsic effects.
-Only a few experiments such as $\mu$ SR, SANS, and NMR can quantitatively extract $\lambda$ and $\xi$ .
-Here I will only discuss the temperature dependence of the length scales from $\mu$ SR, which is the most direct experiment to extract $\lambda$ , and its temperature dependence
+Only a few experiments such as μ SR, SANS, and NMR can quantitatively extract λ and ξ .
+Here I will only discuss the temperature dependence of the length scales from μ SR, which is the most direct experiment to extract λ , and its temperature dependence [82].

-The first $\mu$ SR experiments conducted on powdered and less homogeneous HTSC samples have mistakenly concluded that the order parameter is of an s-wave nature (see Fig. 1.20-(a)).
-The second moment extracted from Gaussian fits of the field distribution showed a weak temperature dependence at low temperature consistent with BCS theory.
-This could be due to: (i) strong pinning in the powdered and less homogeneous HTSC samples modifying the temperature dependence of the broadening from that of the penetration depth; (ii) extracting the second moment from Gaussian fits rather than fitting the data to a more realistic model (where $1/\lambda^2$ is a free parameter) that takes the features of the field distribution of the VL into account.
-Later, once high quality single crystals were available, it was found that the temperature dependence of the broadening resembles that of the d-wave [36].
-Similar $\mu$ SR experiments on PCCO single crystals have been unable to determine the nature of pairing symmetry [104]; identified by other techniques as d-wave [105].
+The first μ SR experiments conducted on powdered and less homogeneous HTSC samples, such as YBCO, mistakenly concluded that the order parameter is of an s-wave nature (see Fig. 1.20-(a)).
+The second moment extracted from Gaussian fits of the field distribution showed a weak temperature dependence at low temperature consistent with BCS theory and an s-wave superconducting gap.
+This could be due to: (i) random orientation of the c-axis and strong pinning in the powdered and less homogeneous HTSC samples modifying the temperature dependence of the broadening from that of the penetration depth; (ii) extracting the second moment from Gaussian fits rather than fitting the data to a more realistic model (where $1/\lambda^2$ is a free parameter) that takes the features of the field distribution of the VL into account.
+Later, once high quality single crystals were available, it was found that the temperature dependence of the broadening resembles that of the d-wave [38].
+Similar μ SR experiments on PCCO single crystals have been unable to determine the nature of pairing symmetry [106]; identified by other techniques as d-wave [107].

-1.5.5 Proximal detection of the VL
+1.5.5 Proximal Detection of the VL